What is the Quit India Movement?

 - Aruna Asaf Ali continued the struggle while underground.

-These underground actions became a major challenge for the British administration.
+These underground actions became a major challenge for the British Administration.

 ✔ Easy & comfortable for daily use